NeverSinkDev/NeverSink-Filter/README.md

 # NeverSink-Filter
-This is a custom "lootfilter" I designed for the game Path of Exile.
+HI!
+This is a custom "lootfilter" I've designed for the game "Path of Exile"